-- Public school in Dual Immersion Academy School District have an average math proficiency score of 19% (versus the Utah public school average of 47%), and reading proficiency score of 19% (versus the 45% statewide average).
-This district's average school ranking is in the bottom 50% of public schools in Utah.
+Public school in Dual Immersion Academy School District have an average math proficiency score of 19% (versus the Utah public school average of 47%), and reading proficiency score of 19% (versus the 45% statewide average).
+This district's average testing ranking is 1/10, which is in the bottom 50% of public schools in Utah.

 |School District Name||Dual Immersion Academy School District|

 |School District Phone Number||(801) 347-1750|

 |2017-2018 School Year Data||This School District||This State (UT)|

 |# of Schools||1 School||1,065 Schools|

 |# of Students||490 Students||667,256 Students|

 |# of Teachers||n/a||21 Teachers|